Name: White Oak Gall Powder

 Historical use of oak gallnut:

 Oak gall is known to have been used since Roman times to make ink and was the main constituent of ink for many centuries.
-It is used in ayurvedic and herbal medicine and is thought to have anti-bacterial and anti-inflammatory properties.

 How to use oak gallnut powder: